The Canon AE-1 Program is a fantastic film camera. Below are the top 5 lenses to use with the Canon AE-1 Program.

 The convenience of pairing a Canon AE-1 Program with a zoom lens is appealing.
 Being able to use a range of focal lengths without having to swap a lens is nice.

-Be aware that all of these are older zoom lenses.
+Be aware that all of these are older SLR zoom lenses.

 - Image output will most likely not be sharp when shot wide open.

-- There may be a noticeable amount of distortion at both or one ends of the focal range.
+- There may be a noticeable amount of distortion at one or both ends of the focal range.

 - Zoom lenses are built with more parts when compared to primes, so they are more susceptible to damage.